 Prime lenses are one of the most important tools in a photographer’s arsenal.
 They are fast, sharp, and offer a shallow depth of field that can create stunning images.

-But what exactly is a prime lens?
 A prime lens is a fixed focal length lens, meaning that it cannot zoom in or out.
 This can be seen as a downside by some photographers, as it can limit your framing options.

-However, prime lenses make up for this by being incredibly sharp, with less distortion and better low-light performance than zoom lenses.
 Prime lenses are available in a wide range of focal lengths, from wide-angle primes that are great for landscapes and group shots, to telephoto primes that are ideal for portraits and close-up photography.
 There is a prime lens out there to suit every style of photography, so it’s definitely worth considering adding one (or more!) to your camera bag.

 What are the pros and cons of using a prime lens?